The Before you Turn 30 Financial Goals Checklist

 5. Create a Monthly Budget Plan

 Take an afternoon and sit down to create a monthly budget of all income sources and expenses.
 This is an essential move for EVERYONE.
-Want a template to start, check out this free budget planning worksheet.
+Want a template to start, check out this free budgeting spreadsheet.

 - Bonus points: Cut your expenses (and maximize income) enough to be in the black every single month.